Camps set to open after NFL, players' union reach agreement

 The cap has increased exponentially since 2014, going up by $10 million or so annually.

-Players will also get a prorated salary for games played if any games are canceled this season.
+Players will also get a prorated salary for games played if any games are cancelled this season.

 Practice squads will be increased to 16 players.
 Four such players could be protected weekly from being exposed to other teams.